 What I Learned

-frameworks, describing the data model, defining the
+specification (naming the frameworks, describing the data

-interaction patterns), Claude produced code that needed
+model, defining the interaction patterns), Claude produced

-You're still the architect, and that matters more than
+You're still the architect, and that matters more than ever.

 Claude is the most productive contractor I've ever worked